SoumikDey1/ME_THESIS_WORK_SD/README.md

 the hugging face website.
 For the SEASON model, we fine-tune the pre-trained _facebook/bart-large-cnn_ model.
 In the process of preparing the training data, we introduce a unique token before starting every sentence and computing its representation.
-Additionally, we limit the length of each input sequence in the CNN/Dailymail and SAMsum datasets to 1024 and 512 tokens, respectively, including special tokens.
+Additionally, we limit the length of each input sequence in the CNN/Dailymail and SAMSum datasets to 1024 and 512 tokens, respectively, including special tokens.
 To maintain the essence of the reference summaries in both datasets, we shorten them to 128 tokens, ensuring that over 99% of the summaries remain intact.
 For measuring salience, we experiment with using ROUGE-L F1.
 During